 The charm of a manual coffee brewer is that it isn’t powered by electricity.
 This makes it portable and easy to store.
-The lack of any fiddly electrical bits also makes it an ease to learn.
+The lack of any fiddly electrical bits also makes it easy to learn.
 With most manual brewers, it’s just a matter of putting some sort of filter against it and the coffee, pouring your hot water, and there, you’ve just made coffee.

 If you’re looking for coffee with a little more body, you might want to get an AeroPress or a Delter Press.
 Both produce coffee with a fuller body and a stronger taste, and it can emulate that espresso taste if you dose it enough.

-Lastly, if you’re looking for something more classic, Moka pots and French presses are also widely available, but may be more expensive, depending on where and who you get them from.
+Lastly, if you’re looking for something more classic, Moka pots and French presses are also widely available but may be more expensive, depending on where and who you get them from.

 A Good Grinder

 Theoretically, you can make a decent cup of coffee using the pre-ground stuff you buy at grocery stores.
 However, buying fresh beans and grinding them yourself is always the best option, simply because of oxidation.

 You see, when coffee beans are exposed to air, that air pulls out a lot of the chemical compounds we associate as the taste and smell of coffee.
 If coffee is ground AND exposed to air, even more of those compounds are lost, because there’s more surface area for the compounds to dissipate from.
 Put simply, if you want those coffee flavors to translate into your

 cup, you want to expose your coffee beans to as little air as possible, which is where grinders come in.

 Grinders simply turn coffee beans into coffee grounds to be used in making coffee and come in all shapes and sizes and price points.
 But so far, the best kinds of grinders are the ones that use burrs instead of blades.
 These create more uniform particles so that water passes through the grounds evenly, preventing over- or under-extraction.